DistronX/distronx.github.io/README.md

 # DistronX's Website

-The homepage for this GitHub account.
 A simple and elegant personal website.
+Template from HTML5up.net.